Swimming at the 1932 Summer Olympics – Women's 4 × 100 metre freestyle relay

-The women's 4×100 metre freestyle relay was a swimming event held as part of the swimming at the 1932 Summer Olympics programme.
+The women's 4 × 100 metre freestyle relay was a swimming event held as part of the swimming at the 1932 Summer Olympics programme.
 It was the fifth appearance of the event, which was established in 1912.
-The competition was held on Friday, August 12, 1932.
+The competition was held on Friday, 12 August 1932.

 Twenty swimmers from five nations competed.

 Medalists

 Records

-These were the standing world and Olympic records (in minutes) prior to the 1928 Summer Olympics.
+These were the standing world and Olympic records (in minutes) prior to the 1932 Summer Olympics.

 The United States set a new world record with 4:38.0 minutes.

 Results

-As there were only five nation who competed in this event only a final was held.
+As only five nations competed in this event there were no heats.